Saranya2402/Saranya2402/README.md

 Front end developer
 -------------------

-A dedicated tech enthusiast who embarked on a coding journey over 8 years ago.
-Started coding exploration by delving deep into the intricacies of backend development(dotnet).
-However, the allure of front-end development was where my true passion was kindled.
-The ever-evolving landscape of web technologies became my playground, and React JS emerged as my artistic muse.
-When I'm not immersed in the world of coding, you'll often find me immersed in the pages of a book.
+A dedicated tech enthusiast who embarked on a coding journey over 8 years ago. ## Coding Odyssey 🚀 I started my coding exploration by delving deep into the intricacies of backend development(dotnet). ## Passion for Front-End Magic ✨ However, the allure of front-end development was where my true passion was kindled.
+The ever-evolving landscape of web technologies became my playground, and React JS emerged as my artistic muse. ## Beyond the Code 📚 When I'm not immersed in the world of coding, you'll often find me immersed in the pages of a book.
 My passion for learning extends beyond code, enriching my perspectives and infusing creativity into my work.

 *   🌍  I'm based in Abu Dhabi
 *   ✉️  You can contact me at [saranyarajkesh@gmail.com](mailto:saranyarajkesh@gmail.com)